-sample split by firm size (large versus micro, small and medium).
+Consequently, we look at workers' wage distributions by firm size, which could help reveal the mechanisms behind the minimum wage effects and the interactions with the informal sector.
+Initially, we rule out that the effect on wage distributions is coming only from participation in large-sized firms.
+Table 19 reports the RIF regression with sample split by firm size (large versus micro, small and medium).
 The results suggest positive effect for both types of workers, and with some statistically greater effects for large firms (only between 25-35 percentiles).
-Furthermore, in Table 18 we compare workers in micro-enterprises (less than 10 employees) versus small and medium (SMEs, with 10-99 employees).
+Furthermore, in Table 20 we compare workers in micro-enterprises (less than 10 employees) versus small and medium (SMEs, with 10-99 employees).
 The results suggest that most of the improvements in provincial wage distributions apply to SMEs and are not different from zero in micro enterprises.
 We thus infer that the low level of compliance may have reduced the effectiveness of the minimum wage changes where the likelihood of informal employment is highest.

 Lastly, we aim to check the robustness of the differences in provincial economic performance, and we use poverty rates to test the results.
-Thailand has experienced drastic reduction in its poverty rates over the 2000s, but with a high degree of geographic clustering in provincial poverty rates (in North, Northeast and the deep South).
-Using information at provincial level on the headcount ratio for 2011 (when the national minimum was announced and only 13.2 percent of the population was considered poor), we rank provinces by their poverty rate and split the sample equally to compare relatively poorer provinces versus less (Table 19).
+Thailand has experienced drastic reduction in its poverty rates over the 2000s,24 but with a high degree of geographic clustering in provincial poverty rates (in North, Northeast and the Deep South).
+Using information at provincial level on the headcount ratio for 2011 (when the national minimum was announced and only 13.2 percent of the population was considered poor), we rank provinces by their poverty rate and split the sample equally to compare the relatively poorer provinces to the relatively richer ones (Table 21).
 Tentatively, the results suggest that only in provinces where economic conditions are more flourishing, a combination of economic activity and law enforcement improves the provincial wage distribution.

-5.2.2.
+4.2.2.
 Model comparisons and robustness

 We assess the strength of our estimator across different dimensions.
-First, we compare the provincial RIF measure to the national RIF (Appendix A.4) and establish that there is a statistical difference between the two measures and that the provincial transformation seems to behave more consistently.
-The unconditional partial effects for the 2002-13 period (Table 21) are concentrated around the median (between the 30th and the 65th percentiles) and they are of greater magnitude than the provincial RIF regressions (by 0.1 on average, although note that the point estimates are not referring to the same distribution).
+First, we compare the provincial RIF measure to the national RIF (Appendix C.3) and establish that there is a statistical difference between the two measures and that the provincial transformation seems to behave more consistently.
+The unconditional partial effects for the 2002-13 period (Table 25) are concentrated around the median (between the 30th and the 65th percentiles) and they are of greater magnitude than the provincial RIF regressions (by 0.1 on average, although note that the point estimates are not referring to the same distribution).
 The 2011-13 analysis seems to inflate the effect of the minimum wage around the 40th percentile.
-As expected, the national RIF attributes greater weight to the top tale of the distribution, and the results display inconsistencies especially in the top percentiles
+As expected, the national RIF attributes greater weight to the top tale of the distribution, and the results display inconsistencies especially in the top percentiles (for both time periods).
+Thus, we sustain the use provincial wages to investigate the policy effect.

-&lt;sup>25 Poverty headcount has declined from 32.6 in 2002 to 10.9 percent in 2013 (SES data 2002-13, using national household-specific poverty lines.
+24 Poverty headcount has declined from 32.6 in 2002 to 10.9 percent in 2013 (SES data 2002-13, using national household-specific poverty lines.